-Tenor Jerron Jorgensen received a Doctor of Musical Arts in Voice Performance from The Hartt School, a Master of Music in Voice Performance from Arizona State University, a Bachelor of Arts from South Dakota State University, and is currently a Voice Performance doctoral candidate at The Hartt School of Music in Hartford, Connecticut.
+Tenor Jerron Jorgensen received a Doctor of Musical Arts in Voice Performance from The Hartt School, a Master of Music in Voice Performance from Arizona State University, and a Bachelor of Arts from South Dakota State University.

 In addition to performing, Jerron currently serves as an adjunct voice faculty member at The Hartt School of Music and presides as the Director of Music at First Congregational Church of Granby and Music Director for the Connecticut Yankee Chorale in Torrington.